Butter pecan cookie dough is an excellent option if you’re looking to serve a sweet dip this season.

 - Beat butter and sugar in a mixing bowl for 3 minutes, scraping down sides as necessary.
 Add maple syrup and milk and beat well.

-- Add flour and salt in a small bowl and mix well.
+- Add toasted flour (see above – important for safety) and salt in a small bowl and mix well.
 Add flour to the dough and beat until mixed well.
 Fold in the pecans.

 - Eat by the spoonful or serve with butter cookies for dipping.

 If you like recipes like this, please subscribe to the blog.

 Don’t forget to share this recipe with your friends on social media, too!